webOS-ports/webos-lib/README.md

 A function that listens for the webOS Back Gesture and fires the onbackbutton signal.
 Both 2.x and Open webOS are supported, as well as phonegap and the Esc key on desktop browsers.

+You don't instantiate this in your app, you listen with an enyo.Signals (or enyo.ApplicationEvents).

 **Example:**

      {kind: "enyo.Signals", onbackbutton: "handleBackGesture"}